Listen to the podcast in French:

 Finally, I remember attending a talk by Peter Diamond who really left an impression on me.
 I had never heard someone talk about economic theory with such a clear vision of the entire field of economics.

-Knowledge: What impact do the Nobel laureates have on research in economics?
+K: What impact do the Nobel laureates have on research in economics?

 JEC: It is important to recall that nowadays the Nobel committee rewards research which on average was done at least 30 years or even 40, 50, or 60 years ago.
 Hence, the Nobel laureates are economists who have already had a great impact on the field, and the award itself does little to further increase this impact.
 For example, giving auction theory a Nobel Prize today will not further develop auction theory.
 Rather, it is a recognition of the very significant impact of the field.